imjordanm/vealeportfolio/src/pages/about.md

 title: About
 ---

-## I pride myself on producing excellent work on tight turnarounds.
+## I take pride in producing excellent work on tight turnarounds.

 <div class="about-body">